Transformers: An Unexpected NLP Revolution

 The Attention of it All

-As the title states, attention is all you need.
+As the title states, attention is all you need (link).
 Self-attention is the Transformer’s secret sauce.
 Vaswani et al. called their flavor of attention “Scaled Dot Product Attention”.
 As discussed in a previous post (link), self-attention is when the model looks at its inputs (e.g., sentence) to determine what parts are relevant to other parts.
 For example, given the input sentence “a quick brown fox”, the words “quick” and “brown” are pertinent to “fox”.
 “Thomas thought the appointment was tomorrow, so he slept in” is another example.
 In this example, “Thomas” is relevant to “he”.
 The second example showcases a long-range dependency.
 Unlike the recursive methods utilized by RNNs, attention has an infinite range for dependencies.

 Transformers forgo recursion entirely.